nerdyslacker/desktop-web-browsers/README.md

 - [Helium](https://slashlos.github.io/Helium/) - is a floating browser window that allows you to watch media, browse the web and do much more while you stay productive.
 	- **Engine** -
 	- **Operating System** - macOS
+- [Hola Browser](https://hola.org/browser) - the ultimate solution for a truly borderless experience.
+With our browser, you can easily access websites from around the world!
+	- **Engine** - Blink
+	- **Operating System** - Windows

 **I**
 - [Impervious](https://www.impervious.ai/) - a suite of Peer-to-Peer tools for communications, data transport, and payments, built directly into the web browser.